sorukumar/blog/_posts/draft-2024-04-17-Comparing-Two-Graphs.md

 ### 1. Connectivity Metrics

 -   **What is it**:  It checks that there are multiple path from node A to node B.
--   **Metrics**: Look at the number of well connected components, the size of the largest connected component, and the average node degree.
+-   **Metrics**: Look at the number of 'well' connected components, the size of the largest connected component, and the average node degree.

 ### 2. Path Length Metrics

 -   **What is it**: The average shortest path length is crucial for HTLC transmission.
 Remember liquidity is an unknown for us.
-More number of channels we have to use, the unknown liquidity balance will eventually catch up with us.
+The more number of channels the more number of unknows in terms of liquidity balance.
 -   **Metrics**: Average shortest path length (mean geodesic distance) and diameter of the graph (the longest of all the shortest path lengths).

 ### 3. Robustness